xuankimtran/docs-1/pages/katalon-studio/docs/condition-to-stop.md

 See [Katalonc command-line option](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html#automatically-updating-webdriver-option) for the list of common command-line options supported.

 ## Common Use Cases
 You can apply the condition to terminate execute in many different situations.

-Below are the three most common use cases:
+Here are the common use cases you might see:

+1. Terminate a test suite.
+	1.1.
+Terminate a test suite and retry after executing all.
+	1.2.
+Terminate a test suite and retry failed executions immediately.
+	1.3.
+Terminate a test suite with Data-driven testing.
+	1.4.
+Terminate a test suite with Data-driven testing retry after executing all.
+	1.5.
+Terminate a test suite with Data-driven testing and retry failed executions immediately.
+2. Terminate a test suite collection in sequential mode
+3. Terminate a test suite collection in parallel mode

+In the section bellow, we only show you the example of use case 1, 2 and 3.
 ### Terminate Test Suite Execution
 Given that you have a test suite that has 6 test cases.
 You set the maxFailedTests = 4.

+>**Notes**:
+> - T is the number of maximum failure test cases
+> - x is the number of failure test cases in the test suite

 The test suite has the result describes in the table below:

 <table data-number-column="false"><colgroup><col /><col /><col /><col /></colgroup>